brian-watkins/elmer/README.md

 (such as `Time.now`) during a test.
 You can't make expectations about spies created in this way; `Spy.replaceValue` is just a convenient way to inject fake values during a test.

+### Upgrading from Elmer 3.x

+If you've written tests with Elmer 3.x and plan to upgrade them to Elmer 4.0.0, here are some things you'll need to consider:

+- `Elmer.Platform.Command` has changed to `Elmer.Command`.

+- `Elmer.Platform.Subscription` has changed to `Elmer.Subscription`.

+- `Elmer.Headless.givenCommand` has been replaced with `Elmer.Command.given`.

+- `Elmer.Headless.expectMessages` has been replaced with `Elmer.Command.expectMessages`.

+- `Elmer.Headless.given` has been replaced with `Elmer.Program.givenWorker`.

+- `Elmer.Http.expectThat` has been replaced with `Elmer.Http.expect`.

+- `Elmer.Http.expect` has been replaced with `Elmer.Http.expectRequest`.

+- The `<&&>` operator has been replaced with `Elmer.expectAll`.

+- `Elmer.Html.Matchers.hasProperty` has been removed.
+Use `Elmer.Html.Matchers.hasAttribute` instead.

+- `Elmer.Html.target` now has a new api.
+Combine functions in the `Elmer.Html.Selector` module to build a an element selector.

 ### Development

 To run the tests: